anjanaanil/Webserver-Flask-NodeMCU-DHT22/README.md

 # Webserver-Flask-NodeMCU-DHT22
-To display temperature and Humidity from Node MCU on webpage
+To display Temperature and Humidity from Node MCU on webpage